meta-llama/llama-stack-apps/examples/ios_calendar_assistant/README.md

 # iOSCalendarAssistant

-iOSCalendarAssistant is a demo app ([video](https://drive.google.com/file/d/1xjdYVm3zDnlxZGi40X_D4IgvmASfG5QZ/view?usp=sharing)) that takes a meeting transcript, summarizes it, extracts action items, and calls tools to book any followup meetings.
+iOSCalendarAssistant is a demo app ([video](https://drive.google.com/file/d/1xjdYVm3zDnlxZGi40X_D4IgvmASfG5QZ/view?usp=sharing)) that uses Llama Stack Swift SDK's remote inference and agent APIs to take a meeting transcript, summarizes it, extracts action items, and calls tools to book any followup meetings.

 You can also test the create calendar event with a direct ask instead of a detailed meeting note.

+## Installation

 We also have a demo project for running on-device inference.
-Checkout the instructions in the section below.
+Checkout the instructions in the section `iOSCalendarAssistantWithLocalInf` below.

-# Installation

 We recommend you try the [iOS Quick Demo](../ios_quick_demo) first to confirm the prerequisite and installation - both demos have the same prerequisite and the first two installation steps.

-## Prerequisite
+The quickest way to try out the demo for remote inference is using Together.ai's Llama Stack distro at https://llama-stack.together.ai - you can skip the next section and go to the Build and Run the iOS demo section directly.

+## (Optional) Build and Run Own Llama Stack Distro

 You need to set up a remote Llama Stack distributions to run this demo.
 Assuming you have a [Fireworks](https://fireworks.ai/account/api-keys) or [Together](https://api.together.ai/) API key, which you can get easily by clicking the link above: